debordem/TellMeAStory/README.md

 Add extra inputs and modify the code to output a story when the submit button is pressed.

-This will be added to your portfolioi later... but is a stand alone assignment for the time being.
+This will be added to your portfolio later... but is a stand alone assignment for the time being.

 <br>